Understanding the CCTV Drain Inspection Report: A Guide for Homeowners

 Conclusion

-This part summarizes the most important points highlighted in both video footage and written analysis sections.
+This part summarizes key points which are highlighted in both video and written sections.

-What do I need to know about my report?
+How do I interpret my report?

-How can a plumbing firm can help?
+How can a plumbing company can help?

 The Bottom Line